Holidays and travel

 There are some trusts that consider applications for financial assistance towards the cost of a holiday For more information on possible sources of funding contact our freephone helpline.

 Most insurance companies charge a large premium or offer lower levels of cover for people with pre-existing medical conditions, including brain injury.
-Our policy, operated by PolicyDirect, has much more relaxed conditions and while they will not be able to offer cover to everyone, they are much more likely to be able to help.

 We always suggest getting a few quotes before buying travel insurance, as prices and cover can vary depending on your circumstances.
 You can find a list of more providers on our Holidays and Travel after brain injury factsheet (PDF)